gnunn1/microsweeper-quarkus/README.md

 * This repo has PipelineAsCode integrated.
 Check this [gist](https://gist.github.com/rhtevan/5d0fc387109ecba9d1f1ec24091bfe36) for details
 ```
 # By default, a 'test' namespace/project need to be setup for PAC-based CI/CD
-# To create a PAC Repository at test namespace executes the following
+# To create a PAC Repository at test namespace executes the following command
 oc apply -f .argocd/repository.yaml
 ```
 * The Service Binding Operator [doc](https://redhat-developer.github.io/service-binding-operator/userguide/exposing-binding-data/rbac-requirements.html) and this [github issue](https://github.com/redhat-developer/service-binding-operator/issues/810) provide more details for the RBAC requirements.
-(Possible bug), Not sure why need to have a clusterrolebinding for the user if it is not a cluster-admin, e.g.
+(Bug: Not sure why need to have a clusterrolebinding for the user if it is not in a cluster-admin role)
 ```
+# Required for end-user deployment (e.g. user1)
 oc adm policy add-cluster-role-to-user clusterworkloadresourcemappings.servicebinding.io-v1alpha3-admin user1

+# Required for system deployment (e.g. PipelineAsCode with a service account: pipeline at test project/namespace)
+oc adm policy add-cluster-role-to-user clusterworkloadresourcemappings.servicebinding.io-v1alpha3-admin system:serviceaccount:test:pipeline

+# Alternatively
+oc apply -f .argocd/rolebinding.yaml
 ```

 ---
-Date: 2022-06-25
+Date: 2022-07-28